m-Jawa-d/react-nextjs-typing/README.md

 ## Contact

-If you have any questions or feedback, feel free to contact us at chudhryjawad@gmail.com.
+If you have any questions or feedback, feel free to contact me at chudhryjawad@gmail.com.

 ---